 No evidence currently exists to validate the purported health benefits of blood type diets.
 To validate these claims, studies are required that compare the health outcomes between participants adhering to a particular blood type diet (experimental group) and participants continuing a standard diet (control group) within a particular blood type population.

-D’Adamo argued in a blog post that the absence of papers should not be surprising, given the given the cutting-edge and novel nature of his then 17-year-old hypothesis:
+D’Adamo argued in a blog post that the absence of papers should not be surprising, given the cutting-edge and novel nature of his then 17-year-old hypothesis:

 Not surprisingly, they didn’t find any.
 Had they contacted me prior to the study I could have saved them a lot of extra work.
 I’ve looked high and low and also never found one.
 That’s how original this theory is.